divolte/divolte-collector/docs/mapping_reference.rst

 Complex values
 ^^^^^^^^^^^^^^
-Complex values often return intermediate objects that you extract derived, simple values for mapping onto fields.
-The main exception to this is when working with event-parameters: the :code:`JsonNode` results can be mapped directly to fields, so long as they are of the right 'shape'; see :ref:`mapping-json-label` for more details.
+Complex values often return objects that allow for two different behaviours:

+- Mapping directly to a field, assuming the complex value is compatible with the field type.
+(Check :ref:`mapping-types-label` for compatibility details.)
+- Deriving further values.

+This differs from simple values which can only be mapped; no further derived values can be obtained.

 Complex value: :code:`eventParameters()`
 """"""""""""""""""""""""""""""""""""""""